 - In a medium bowl, combine the wheat gluten flour, nutritional yeast, and salt.
-Whisk until well combined and no lumps remain.
+Whisk until well combined, and no lumps remain.

 - In a blender, combine the water, red wine, tamari, vegetable oil, tomato paste, mustard, and garlic powder.
 Blend until completely smooth.

-- Pour the water mixture into the wheat gluten our mixture.
+- Pour the water mixture into the wheat gluten mixture.
 Using your hands, mix until well combined.
-You do not want to see any dry patches of our left.
+You do not want to see any dry patches of flour left.
 Transfer the dough to a work surface and knead to develop the gluten.
 Shape the mixture into a rectangle about 6 inches (15 cm) long and 1 1/2 inches (4 cm) thick.

-- Prepare the broth and cook the seitan dough Place the dough in a wide, large pot and add the water, tamari, red wine, garlic, and thyme.
+- Prepare the broth and cook the seitan dough.
+Place the dough in a wide, large pot and add the water, tamari, red wine, garlic, and thyme.

 - Bring to a boil, uncovered.
 Reduce the heat to a simmer and cook for 35 to 40 minutes.
 The seitan is done when the middle is no longer chewy or no longer has the texture of raw dough.
 It should be slightly spongy but firm to the touch.
 Remove from the heat and set aside until the seitan is cool enough to handle in the liquid, about 1 hour.